marekolsak/gpu-ratemeter/README.md

 In an ideal world, all APIs and API translation and forwarding layers would provide equivalent performance and achieve the GPU’s expected performance envelope.
 Because this is rarely true, thorough microbenchmarking is essential.

+Examples:
+- If one driver achieves 64 pixels/clock at 32 bpp, while another driver on the same hardware achieves only 32 pixels/clock, that is a strong signal that the latter driver may not be configuring the hardware optimally for 32 bpp rendering.
+- If one driver shows an early depth-test rejection rate that is 4x higher than another, that may indicate that HiZ is disabled, misconfigured, or otherwise used less effectively.
+- If a driver sustains only 300 GB/s for image blits while published peak hardware figures are around 500 GB/s under ideal conditions, that may indicate that the blit path is not fully optimized.
+- If pipeline objects using dynamic state are 2x slower than otherwise equivalent objects using static state, that may indicate inefficiencies in the driver’s dynamic-state implementation.

 # How to Run

 `gpu-ratemeter [optional parameters] [api].[test]`